Top 20 Financial Modeling Interview Questions

 An example you can include is that of projecting revenues of Hotels.

 Revenue for Hotels should be calculated as follows –

-- Also, make an estimate on Average Rent per room per day on the basis of historicals.
+- Also, estimate Average Rent per room per day based on historicals.

 - Total Revenues = Total Number of Rooms x Occupancy Rates x Average Rent per room Per day x 365